atrisha/atrisha.github.io/_pages/publications.md

 Publications are organized based on the primary venue.
 Some cross-cuts multiple areas.
 ### Economics + AI:

-(Working paper) **Sarkar, Atrisha**, Gillian K. Hadfield.
-"Normative institutions and opinion expression stewarding", *Earlier version presented at Society for Institutional and Organizational Economics (SIOE) 2023*.
+**Sarkar, Atrisha**, Gillian K. Hadfield.
+"Rational Silence and False Polarization: How Viewpoint Organizations and Recommender Systems Distort the Expression of Public Opinion", * Under Review; Earlier version presented at Society for Institutional and Organizational Economics (SIOE) 2023*.
 [Arxiv](https://arxiv.org/abs/2403.06264)

 ### Multiagent Systems (AI):